Zoe0123/Pinnacle-uofthacks/README.md

 # Pinnacle-uofthacks

-# APP to make recommendation about plan B
+# Catch - APP to make recommendation about plan B

 ## Prototype